mico666/Fast-decoding-of-group-testing-results-from-Reed-Solomon-codes/README.md

 - **`FindDefectives.java`**: Implements the fast decoding algorithm for identifying defective items using the Reed-Solomon d-disjunct matrices.
 - **`ModInverse.java`**: Implements the modular inverse matrix algorithm used in the decoding process.

-Both files are designed to work together and are optimized for the scenarios described in the paper.
+Both files are designed to work together and the explanation of the algorithms are detailed in the paper.

 ## Requirements